 Now, I used red wool, so my stitched ball looked like a tomato that had just undergone major surgery.
 I decided to cover this up by turning my cat toy into a character.

 I added feathers to one end of the stitching.
 I used a hot glue gun to secure the feathers to the inside of the ball before stitching that part closed.
+In retrospect, it probably would be better to use a non-toxic glue for this part, like Elmer’s or Aleene’s craft glue.
+You can speed up the drying time with a hair dryer or heat gun.

 Then I used a needle felting tool to punch some contrasting wool into my wool ball.
 If you don't have a needle felting tool, you can also simply cut shapes out of premade felt or use leftover yarn and sew or glue them onto the ball that way.